mopifish/Console-Game-Library/README.md

-# PKArt
+# Seagull Library
-A simple C++ library built off of PDCurses, and made for my CS-145 class
+A simple library that can be used to make games in the Windows Console.
+Uses PDCurses to draw to the windows terminal.